Gaussian QM Conformer Ensemble Tutorial

 Then navigate to the Analyze page.
 On the graph, for the x-axis select “RMSD” and on the y-axis select “Gaussian Strain Energy (kcal/mol).”

 This plot can be helpful for seeing how the input conformer compares to the full ensemble.
 In this case, the input conformer is fairly random and was taken from a conformer generation.
 However, in a real application, the input conformer could be bioactive or could have shown promise in other simulations.
-One interesting point in this plot is that there are conformers around 2 kcal/mol strain with very low RMSD.
-It might be interesting to understand why they are so much lower in energy than the input conformer, which is at 8 kcal/mol.
+This type of plot allows a comparison between the input conformer and those generated.
+In this ensemble, all conformers under 2 kcal/mol are greater than 0.5 angstroms away from the input conformer.

 To understand more about these results, select the “Analyze with 3D” layout (as shown above).